Nebulaevo/Paon/documentation/getting-started/2-structure.md

 The site folder is scaffolded in `src/sites/` when we run the `add:site` command.

-ℹ️ In this guide, we are gonna use the default site structure provided when creating a new site, though it's completely optionnal.
-If you wish to create your own structure you can modify `entry-server.tsx`, `entry-client.tsx` or `app.tsx` to render you own component tree.
+ℹ️ In this guide, we are going to use the default site structure provided when creating a new site.\
+However, using the default site structure is optional If you wish to create your own structure you can modify `entry-server.tsx`, `entry-client.tsx` or `app.tsx` to render you own component tree.

 ### 📁 Folder Convensions